ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 *Output response from XML-to-commarea conversion*

-1.24.5.4.
-Commarea-to-XML conversion using the VIRTEL XML generator
+**1.20.5.4.
+Commarea-to-XML conversion using the VIRTEL XML generator**

 The figure below shows an example transaction definition to be used for commarea-to-XML conversion using the VIRTEL XML generator.
 The external name “trancom” is the name referenced in the URL of the HTTP request which